textlint-rule/textlint-rule-no-dead-link/README.md

 The max of waiting seconds for retry.
 It is related to `retry` option.

-:memo: It does affect to `Retry-After` header.
+:memo: It does affect to [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header.
 If you want to max waiting seconds for `Retry-After` header, please use `maxRetryAfterTime` option.

 Default: `10`

 ### maxRetryAfterTime

-The max of allow waiting time second for `maxRetryAfterTime` header value.
+The max of allow waiting time second for [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header value.

+Some website like GitHub returns `Retry-After` header value with `429 too many requests`.
+This `maxRetryAfterTime` option is for that `Retry-After`.

-Default: `90`
+Default: `10`

 ## Tests